lucky123485/postgreSQL/README.md

 In PostgreSQL, a table is like a virtual spreadsheet or a grid where you can organize and store information.
 Here are some simple terms to understand a table in PostgreSQL:

 **Rows**: Each row in the table is like a single entry or record.
-For example, if you have a table for "Students," each row could represent information about a specific student.
+For example, if you have a table for "Students," each row could represent information about a specific student

 **Columns**: Columns are like categories or attributes for your data.
 In the "Students" table, you might have columns for "Name," "Age," and "Grade," where each column holds specific information about the students.

 **Cells**: Each intersection of a row and a column is a cell.
 It holds a single piece of data.
 For instance, the cell in the "Name" column and the first row might have the value "John."

 **Create Table**-